 The CRIN Legal Database contains summaries of judgments from high-level national, regional and international courts around the world on children's rights issues.
 Each summary explains the background, significance, and CRIN's assessment of the decision's consistency with the CRC.
 Case summaries also include excerpts from relevant judicial discussions of the CRC and, where possible, links to full text decisions.

 Although the focus of this database is cases on the Victorian Charter of Rights and Responsibilities 2006 (Vic), it is useful for finding selected cases in all Australian jurisdictions, in comparator foreign jurisdictions such as the UK, New Zealand, Canada, the US and India, the European Court of Human Rights and UN Committees.
-Cases can be searched by topic, court / tribunal and jurisdiction.
+Cases can be searched by topic.
 Useful case summaries are provided.

 In WorldCourts, keyword searches can be used to search a single court or several courts simultaneously.